DavidBenko/gateway/README.md

 ### Building for Linux and Windows with Docker

-If you have Docker installed locally, you can build the CrossCompilation Dockerfile and then compile in there.
-You can build the Docker image with:
+If you have Docker installed locally, you can build for the target platform using the Makefile.
+To build for 64bit Linux, do the following:

-    docker build --no-cache -t anypresence/gateway:cross-compilation-5.0.0 -f dockerfiles/CrossCompilation .

-If you are a collaborator on the Docker Hub repository for anypresence/gateway, you can alternatively just pull the image from there:

-    docker pull anypresence/gateway:cross-compilation-5.0.0

-Then, run the following to compile the binary with the dev public key:
+    make docker_build_linux_amd64_full

+If you just want to build the binary without rebuilding the UI assets, the following should suffice:

+    make docker_build_linux_amd64

+You can build binaries for all target platforms with:

-    make package
+    make docker_build_all
-    docker run --rm -v "$PWD":/usr/src/justapis -w /usr/src/justapis -it anypresence/gateway:cross-compilation-0.0.1

-Use the following for the production public:

-    docker run -e "LICENSE_PUBLIC_KEY=/usr/src/justapis/public_keys/production" --rm -v "$PWD":/usr/src/justapis -w /usr/src/justapis -it anypresence/gateway:cross-compilation-5.0.0

 Your new binary will be at ./build/gateway-{GOOS}-{GOARCH}